 The tools you need for this soup are relatively basic (no need for a slow cooker or Instant Pot because it’s already a really quick soup recipe), with the exception of the blending options.
 Using a regular high speed blender creates the smoothest, lightest consistency, but it does add a little bit of extra clean up at the end.
 Using an immersion blender will get you there too, it just might not be quite as smooth.
 A food processor will not work work for this recipe.
 It just won’t get the ingredients finely blended enough without little bits that feel grainy.

-The other step we’ve taken in this recipe is to cook the broccoli separately in a skillet of its own and then add it to the blended base afterwards.
+The other step we’ve taken in this recipe is to cook the broccoli separately in a skillet of its own and then add it to the blended base afterward.
 That’s because we wanted to have a totally smooth base with visible (and substantial) chunks of broccoli in it.
 Keeping the base separate from the broccoli does add another dirty pan, but we think it’s worth it to achieve the smooth, creamy texture for the soup base without totally pulverizing the broccoli.
 Skipping this step will likely get you a smooth, green soup rather than a creamy soup with pieces of broccoli in it.

 Veggie-Packed Dairy-Free Creamy Broccoli Soup